deividas-strole/deividas-strole-original-site/README.md

 - Academic credentials and professional certifications
 - Ways to get in touch and social profiles

-The design emphasizes speed, mobile compatibility, and straightforward updates.
+The design emphasizes speed, mobile compatibility, and straightforward updates

 ## Tech Stack
 ### Core Technologies